 The uses of gait analysis are wide and varied; whether you’re a recreational runner, an athlete or someone suffering from gait issues, you can benefit from it.

-To know more about gait analysis and how it can help you, please check out our gait analysis service page, or contact MGS Physio directly.
+To know more about gait analysis and how it can help you, please check out our gait analysis service page, or book an appointment at MGS Physio today.